Brent-dc/cicd-app/report.md

 ```
 chmod u+x sample-app.sh
 ```
+Running sample-app.sh will create another container with the application.

- the assigned ip (via the yaml file) and the port 5050 should give
+With the assigned ip of the dockerlab (via the yaml file) and the forwarded port 5050 should give
  ```
  <h1>You are calling me from 192.168.56.1</h1>
 ```

-Before a build you shouldn't forget to remove the samplerunning container in the sample-app.sh script and add a line in the shell script to remove the tempdir folder in/var/jenkins_home/workspace/SampleApp if the volume is persisted
-(Otherwise the build will fail).
+Removing the SampleRunning docker
 ```
 docker stop samplerunning
 docker rm samplerunning